layshidani/My-100-days-of-Code/r1-log.md

 ** Thoughts: ** It was difficult to finish this project on time, but the task was completed successfully!

 ![Trivia Project - Laboratoria pre admission](images/r1d24.jpg)

+### :calendar: R1D25 #100DaysOfCode

+** Today's Progress: ** Code review with my Laboratoria squad, quiz, JavaScript list of exercises.

+** Thoughts: ** I enjoyed doing this code review, it's amazing how each person finds a different solution to the same problem.
+It's cool.

+### :calendar: R1D26 #100DaysOfCode

+** Today's Progress: ** More JS and exercises.

+### :calendar: R1D27 #100DaysOfCode
+(I paused for this weekend because of appointments.
+But I read articles and I listened to podcasts in free time.)

+** Today's Progress: ** Working on the tests of FCC Product Landing Page and watching JS tutorials.